Pregnancy Diary Week 35

-Artichoke contains a substance called leteolin that may interfere with cholesterol synthesis and may play a part in its ability to lower cholesterol.
+Artichoke contains a substance called luteolin that may interfere with cholesterol synthesis and may play a part in its ability to lower cholesterol.

 - Reduction of triglycerides and total cholesterol serum

-- Increases liver function and bile flow and is used in treatment of cirrhosis
+- Increases liver function and bile flow and is used in the treatment of cirrhosis

 - Because of its diuretic properties, it is used in kidney disease

-- Relieves heartburn, stomach pain, bloating, nausea, vomiting, diarrhea and constipation
+- Relieves heartburn, stomach pain, bloating, nausea, vomiting, diarrhoea and constipation

 All articles on the blog and website are intended as information only.
 Please do not consider any of the information provided here as a substitute for medical advice.
 At all times seek medical advice directly with your own doctor and medical team.